 Since Kim Jong-un assumed power, the country has shed the ambiguous language surrounding its nuclear and missile development, instead vowing to conduct tests whenever it sees fit.
 Punitive measures taken against Pyongyang seem to have only emboldened Kim’s commitment to strengthening the military.
-Though recent summits between Trump and Kim have opened up dialogue on denuclearization, how a peace process might proceed remains uncertain.
+And although the summits between Trump and Kim temporarily slowed North Korea’s rate of testing, they did not result in denuclearization.

 CFR’s Scott A. Snyder assesses the possibility of a renewed crisis on the Korean Peninsula.